thirdweb-dev/js/.changeset/sour-dingos-taste.md

 "@thirdweb-dev/react": patch
 ---

-[RN/Wallets/React] Migrate wallets to WCV2 and remove WCV1 support
+Migrate wallets to WCV2 and remove WCV1 support.

+Please, check our changelogs for more info: https://blog.thirdweb.com/changelog/